Aquaculture drives aquatic food yields to new high

 On average, people worldwide consume over 20 kilos (44 pounds) of aquatic foods per year today, more than double the amount 50 years ago.

 Globally, 17 percent of the protein consumed by humans comes from aquatic sources.
-In many Asian and African countries, that figure rises to more than 50 percent, according to the report.
+In many Asian and African countries, that figure rises to more than 50 percent.

 Wild and farmed food from the seas and inland waters are also a critical source of essential omega-3 fatty acids and micronutrients, recent research has shown.